Samir-Kesare/OpsTree-Documentation-/Infra/Manual/Scylla-DB-Setup/Security-Group-Setup.md

 | -------------------- | -------------- | ---------------- | -------------------- |
 | **Parasharam Desai** | 29-01-2024     | 19-02-2024       | V1.1                 |

+## Introduction

+This document provides a guide for setting up security groups for Scylla-DB.
+By configuring inbound and outbound rules, you can control network traffic to and from your Scylla-DB instances, enhancing the security of your infrastructure.

 ## Inbound Rules

 Attached the backend security group as the source for the Scylla-Security group: